staarblitz/staarblitz.github.io/_posts/2025-11-21-got-interrupted-vmexit-skill-issue.md

 Right?

 # Worker threads in kernel mode
-First, as it looks like in the polling thread code, we simply neeed a queue (which Rust provides, saving us from `LINKED_LIST`s), a worker thread in PASSIVE_LEVEL.
+First, as it looks like in the polling thread code, we simply neeed a queue (which Rust provides, saving us from `LINKED_LIST`s), a worker thread in `PASSIVE_LEVEL`.
 But which primitive shall we use?

 # Sync primitives in NT
 Basically, in NT architecture, we have waaaay more sync primitives than any of us could ever wish.
-Ready for your any weird IRQL levels (except ours.
-Lol imagine acquiring a lock in a VMEXIT) and speed requests.
+Ready for your any weird IRQL levels and speed requests.
 MSDN provides a document we can read to learn about them in detail.
 [Here](https://learn.microsoft.com/en-us/previous-versions/windows/hardware/design/dn613998(v=vs.85)?redirectedfrom=MSDN).

 But if you hate Microsoft documentation (I do), the OSR also provides a very, very good explanation of them at [here](https://www.osr.com/nt-insider/2015-issue3/the-state-of-synchronization/).